aqx-peng/.dotfiles/README.md

     ```sh
     stow --verbose --target=$$HOME [foldername]
     ```
-    inside the cloned repository, where `[foldername]` is the name of the folder for the configuration you would like to install
+    inside the cloned repository, where `[foldername]` is the name of the folder for the config you would like to install

 ### Uninstalling configs
 The included makefile can also be used to delete all configs.